Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ```

 That's it!
 You can now test your changes by running `npm start` at the root of the repository to start the application.
+This command will start both the backend and frontend in development mode, so you can test your changes.

-In the Chat webapp you should now see the follow-up questions after the answer:
+In the chat webapp you should now see the follow-up questions after the answer:

 ![Screenshot of the follow-up questions](./assets/follow-up-questions.png)